- No annual fee

 The United Gateway℠ Card offers a small sign-up bonus that won’t get you very far.

-You could earn 20,000 bonus miles after spending $1,000 on purchases during the first 3 months after your account opens.
+You could earn 30,000 bonus miles after spending $1,000 on purchases during the first 3 months after your account opens.
+There is also a 0% introductory APR on purchases for 12 months from account opening.
+After that, the APR will be a variable rate of 21.99% - 28.99%.

 Earn miles — even when you’re not flying